Interop-community/reference-auth/README.md

     mvn package

-#### Step 2: Run the application by executing the following command:
+#### Step 2: Run the application by executing the following command from the reference-auth-server-webapp directory:

 `mvn jetty:run -Dspring.profiles.active=users-keycloak,local`